eolt/Flask_WebApps/LeetCode_Problems_Generator/ReadMe.md

 Currently this program can request api from LeetCode, store the problems lists depending on difficulty, and run Selenium to obtain the descriptions of each problem.

 ## TODOs
-- I plan to use a mailing api to send a random problem to someone by email at a daily or custom schedule.
+- I plan to use a mailing api to send a random problem by email at a daily or custom schedule.
 - The question will be properly formatted and designed for readability and responsiveness.
 - Will implement Flask framwork to recieve user emails and create a login where users can customize type of problems and delivery schedule.